 Today we mark the 30th anniversary of the establishment of the Army Museum of South Australia.
 And it is with thanks to the initiative, foresight and hard work of the Museum's dedicated founding volunteers that we have this occasion today.
 If imitation is the most sincere form of flattery, it is a sign of how successful the Museum was that six years later, the Australian Army History Unit was established to operate Army's network of Museums across the country.
 While the Army and the Department of Defence now provide paid staff and additional resources, the Museum's ongoing success remains underpinned by an unbroken record of dedicated and committed service by today's Museum volunteers.
 You continue to build and care for the outstanding collection of artefacts, images and stories on exhibit today.
+Those

-Those artefacts tell the history of the Army in South Australia, and the history of South Australians' service in the Australian Army and its predecessors.
-All served their nation and_their community.
+artefacts tell the history of the Army in South Australia, and the history of South Australians' service in the Australian Army and its predecessors.
+All served their nation and their community.
 In that same spirit, I would like to thank the many units and organisations who have joined us today (some travelling 700kms to help celebrate this millstone.
 Lastly the volunteers and staff of the Army Museum of South Australia.
 Your service has made those stories available to South Australians for the past thirty years, and ensures they will be available to future generations.

 Tim Gellel

 Head Australian Army History Unit (AAHU)

+Volume 12 ISSUE 3 Page 2

 What's New in the Museum.....

 The Camel Corps display cabinet and the WW1 gallery cabinet 7 have been improved with the addition of medical items plus a rare pith helmet (thank you Heather Simms).
 Rolf has produced an extremely fine and detailed diorama of the Camel Corps Medical Section treating the wounded at a desert oasis.
 The Artillery cabinet 19 WW1 gallery has also been rearranged and upgraded with additional explanatory captions.
 Please take some time to check out these two displays, Rolf's diorama is well worth a look.
-Brenton Williams, Curatorial The Children's University The Children's University began in the United Kingdom and is now available in Australia, New Zealand, Asia and Africa.
-Its aim is to develop a lifetime love of learning for freethinking and inquisitive children of Primary School age.
+Brenton Williams, Curatorial The Children's University .....

+The Children's University began in the United Kingdom and is now available in Australia, New Zealand, Asia and Africa.
+Its aim is to develop a lifetime love of learning for free-thinking and inquisitive children of Primary School age.
 In joining the programme children are given a Passport to Learning where they record their visits to participating activity centres such as zoos, museums, etc. A record is kept of attendance and when sufficient hours are accumulated they are presented with a certificate.
 In October Joy and Heather were invited to attend the latest Graduation Ceremony at the Bonython Hall, Adelaide University.
 Approximately 200 children were present from schools such as Pooraka Primary, Port Elliot Primary, Paringa Area School, Murray Bridge Primary, Waverley and Blanchetown Area and Meningie Area School.
 Many such ceremonies are held throughout the state over the year.
 Hours achieved ranged from 30 hours to over 200.
-The Remembrance Day 2022.....
+The scene inside the hall was a sea of yellow and black with the children dressed in black gowns with gold collars and black mortar boards with gold tassels.
+I was amused to note one small boy shredding his gold tassel and using it to apparently "floss" his teeth.
+Our museum has been associated with the Children's University for five years and the association has worked well for both organisations, as was shown on our Open Day when several families with young children presented their passports for validation.
+Heather Simms Remembrance Day 2022.....